 3.2 Impact of different processes (assimilation scenarios) on optimization results

 Across all sites, modeled annual and seasonal NEE are improved the most in the P1 assimilation scenario compared to the other assimilation scenarios (P2 to P7), although all scenarios result in some improvement (Figures S5, S6a and d, and seasonal cycles in Figure S7).
 In general, there is less improvement in Reco compared to NEE and GPP (Figure S6).
+Daily flux data RMSEs for other assimilation scenarios’ (P2 to P7) validation indicate good prediction capacity of the calibrated parameters (Figure 1).
 Comparing the MSD decomposition results for the various assimilation scenarios (P1-P7) can help to identify which processes may be causing the prior model-discrepancies in mean annual NEE and NEE IAV.
-At the source and sink sites, the bias component (blue bars in Figure 4a and c) is reduced dramatically by all optimization tests that include the post C uptake parameters related to C allocation, respiration, and aboveground biomass and soil C turnover (P1, P3, P4 and P7).
-For the sink sites, assimilation scenarios that also include photosynthesis parameters (P2 and P6) also result in a strong reduction in bias.
+At the source and sink sites, the bias component (blue bars in Figure 4a and c) reduced to more than double by all optimization tests that include the post C uptake parameters related to C allocation, respiration, and aboveground biomass and soil C turnover (P1, P3, P4 and P7).
+For the sink sites, assimilation scenarios that also include photosynthesis parameters (P2 and P6) also result in a strong (50%) reduction in bias.
 This decrease in mean bias is also shown by the fact that the midpoints of the linear regression trendline between model and observations at forested sink sites (US-Vcm, US-Vcp, US-Mpj, and US-Fuf) and low-elevation source site (US-Aud) with optimization scenarios P1 to P4, P6 and P7 parameters all lie much closer to the 1:1 (grey dashed) line compared to P5 (Figure S5).